12 Surprising Reasons For Irregular Periods

 PCOS

-Irregular menstrual cycles may be a sign of chronic conditions such as diabetes, and polycystic ovary syndrome (PCOS) (28) (29).
+Irregular menstrual cycles may be a sign of diabetes, and polycystic ovary syndrome (PCOS) (28) (29).

 A 2016 study reported that women with irregular menstrual cycles had over a two-fold increase in ovarian cancer risk.